pmelchior/usrp-sciprog/bios/organizers.md

-Hello my name is Majid I am a raising senior.
+Hello my name is Majid I am a senior at the Colorado School of Mines Studying Physics Engineering.
+I have ambitions of earning a PhD in Physics or Astrophysics with an emphasis superconducting sensors used for cosmological research.
+I have also had an obsession with quantum engineering.

 Jessica Stikons grew up in Ringoes, NJ and is currently a sophomore at Princeton University.